sponsian/mosaic-dev/README.md

 ## Supplying Hints to Trove operations

 Troves in Mosaic are recorded in a sorted doubly linked list, sorted by their NICR, from high to low.
-NICR stands for the nominal collateral ratio that is simply the amount of collateral (in ETH) multiplied by 100e18 and divided by the amount of debt (in MoUSD), without taking the ETH:USD price into account.
+NICR stands for the nominal collateral ratio that is simply the amount of collateral (in REEF) multiplied by 100e18 and divided by the amount of debt (in MoUSD), without taking the REEF:USD price into account.
 Given that all Troves are equally affected by Ether price changes, they do not need to be sorted by their real ICR.

 All Trove operations that change the collateralization ratio need to either insert or reinsert the Trove to the `SortedTroves` list.
 To reduce the computational complexity (and gas cost) of the insertion to the linked list, two ‘hints’ may be provided.